We specialize in mitigating conflicts with beavers, preserving their role in providing habitat and ecosystem services

-Flooding, tree loss, beaver problems, health or safety concerns?
+Culvert clogging, flooding, tree loss, or other beaver problems?
 We're happy to discuss your specific problem to determine how we can help and if a Site Assessment is needed.

 Water is scarce in our region so landowners who want beaver on their property exist.
 Live trapping in accordance with local regulatory agency requirements can be a means to remove beaver from an inappropriate site and provide it to the relevant wildlife authority who will then determine release location and timing using best practices.
 The live healthy beaver(s) are then released to help accelerate ecological and hydrological restoration at appropriate locations with adequate biological and cultural carrying capacity.
 Live trapping is best done in the early spring (but not too early), and it may be best preceded with a few weeks to months of trail cam monitoring and site visits to guide the effort, if budget allows.
 Live trapping and flow devices may not always be the most appropriate alternative, for these cases it's best to find a local, ethical, licensed fur trapper who understands sustainable population management.